• Post author:

 You are currently viewing Pandas DataFrame loc[] Syntax and Examples

 pandas.DataFrame.loc[] is a property that is used to access a group of rows and columns by label(s) or a boolean array.
-Pandas DataFrame is a two-dimensional tabular data structure with labeled axes. i.e. columns and rows.
-Selecting columns from DataFrame results in a new DataFrame containing only specified selected columns from the original DataFrame.
+The Pandas DataFrame represents a two-dimensional tabular data structure with labeled axes, encompassing columns and rows.
+When selecting columns from a DataFrame, it generates a new DataFrame containing only the specified selected columns from the original DataFrame.

 loc is used to select rows and columns by names/labels of pandas DataFrame.
 One of the main advantages of DataFrame is its ease of use.
 You can see this yourself when you use pandas.DataFrame.loc[] attribute to select or filter DataFrame rows or columns.
 This is mostly used attribute in pandas DataFrame.